Sugarloaf Ridge Campground Review

 The Recap

 Sugarloaf Ridge was a fun short getaway.
-We were very happy with the privacy and space that we had at camp.
+We were happy with the privacy and space (especially in the premium sites).
 And even though there were no dog-friendly hikes, we had a great time playing in the creek right at camp.

 Campground Details: